 The Career Facilitator program is a grant funded program that is designed to support and assist high school students and adults to obtain the education and skills required for employment opportunities.
 Career Facilitators provide information about the importance of postsecondary education, facilitate the development of individual career plans and portfolios, assist students with enrolling in education or training programs, provide information about career options, career pathways, and educational requirements, provide opportunities for job shadowing, mentoring, internships, and other career awareness activities, provide or connect low- income students to support services that will ease the transition to postsecondary education, connect students to academic enrichment activities such as study groups, tutoring, and workshops on effective study skills, connect high school students to early college programs, the Smart Core curriculum, Advanced Placement classes, and academic and career and technical education programs and concurrent-credit enrollment.

 ASU-Newport received five positions to work in public school systems in Jackson, Poinsett and Craighead counties.
-For more information, contact-the Dean of Students for Student Affairs on the ASUN campus at 870.512.7890 or email kimberely_long@asun.edu.
+For more information, contact-the Dean of Students for Student Affairs kimberelylong@asun.edu.

 CAREER PATHWAYS INITIATIVE